 Let’s face it: agile methodologies are becoming a must for every Project Portfolio Manager (PPM) who wants to stay up to date with contemporary management techniques.
 Agile was born and firstly adopted in the software industry, then turned from a niche fad into a leading approach to work management.
 That’s mostly thanks to its efficiency, flexibility, and focus on business value.

 These companies are mainly using agile as a methodology for their change programs – known as agile transformations.
-These are large organisational changes that embrace agile working in small multidisciplinary teams that deliver results quickly, experimental, and iteratively.
+These are large organizational changes that embrace agile working in small multidisciplinary teams that deliver results quickly, experimental, and iteratively.
 Well-known companies that use agile include Apple, IBM, Microsoft, and Procter & Gamble – reads the report.

 The recalled examples are mostly connected to IT.
 What about other functional areas of the organization?
 For example, more and more HR teams tend to use agile.
 They coexist and communicate with other classic-oriented departments that may adopt these methods in the future.
 This transformation brings a sheer number of challenges and benefits.

 Challenges of applying new methods

 Transformation, especially of the digital kind, is not an easy process.
 Pointing out the challenges, that teams usually encounter on their way to agility, is relatively easy:

 The biggest challenge.
 Classic methodologies imply a strict, point-by-point work line – from planning to execution to testing.
 Meanwhile, agile development is based on close cooperation with clients, continuous testing, and controlling each part of the work process.
 Also, it implies a significant shift in focus: agile is mostly about here and now.
 Teams want to give the customers the best product they need at this exact moment.

 Although big companies tend to plan for a few years ahead, they can still implement an agile approach to management.
 Methodologies born from this approach do not oppose planning – they just opt for more flexibility in planning to maximize business value.